anonyanony0/PLDock/README.md

 dp.screening(core,score,target)
 ```
 ## Models
 We provide [Equibind](https://github.com/HannesStark/EquiBind) as an example model because its code is cleaner relative to other models such as [GNINA](https://github.com/gnina/gnina).
+[TankBind](https://github.com/luwei0917/TankBind) is now also supported.
 We are adding support for other models.
+### Equibind
-### Training
+#### Training
 Input data list, structure directory and output directory are needed.Other parameters supported by equbind, such as epoch and config, can also be specified in the function.The model file will be saved in the output_directory.
 ```python
 from PLDock.models.Equibind.train import equibind_train